tajiknomi/TCPServerCLI/README.md

 cmake -A Win32 ..
 ```

-You can specify the CMake generator to create configuration files for your build system e.g. To generate VS19 project files for a 64-bit build
+You can specify the [cmake-generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) to create configuration files for your build system e.g. To generate VS19 project files for a 64-bit build

 ```
 cmake -G "Visual Studio 16 2019" -A x64 ..